sivamunaganuru/AWS-simple-Fullstack/README.md

 ## Project Architecture

-This project is designed to demonstrate a simple full-stack application using various AWS services.
-The architecture is as follows:

-- **Frontend**: A single-page application (SPA) built with React.
+- **Frontend**: A responsive built with React and tailwind.
 It provides a user interface for uploading text files.
 When a file is uploaded, it directly uploads to an Amazon S3 bucket using a preSigned URL.

 - **Amazon S3 Bucket**: Serves as the storage location for the uploaded files.
 And also for the processed Output Files.